About The Foundation

 Our Story

-The V Foundation for Cancer Research was founded by ESPN and legendary basketball coach Jim Valvano with one goal in mind: to achieve Victory Over Cancer®.
+The V Foundation for Cancer Research, founded by ESPN and renowned basketball coach Jim Valvano, has a singular mission: to achieve Victory Over Cancer®.

-The V Foundation for Cancer Research has been fortunate to partner with many generous organizations and corporations who share our mission.
-We are proud to work with those who are dedicated to helping us realize Jim Valvano’s dream of defeating cancer.
+The V Foundation for Cancer Research is fortunate to collaborate with numerous generous organizations and corporations that share our fervor for defeating cancer.
+Together with these allies, we endeavor to fulfill Jim’s dream of defeating cancer.

-Thanks to these collaborators, we’re able to fund essential research that can someday cure the more than 100 diseases that are collectively known as “cancer.”
+Thanks to the support of these partners, we're empowered to finance crucial cancer research aimed at one day curing the more than 100 diseases that are collectively known as "cancer."

 View all Partners